Battle of Siffin: Iraqis' motives

 There are different views as to why the qurra preferred arbitration.
 Perhaps they welcomed arbitration by the Quran because they had been fighting to enforce the rule of the Quran all along.
-Alternatively, Kennedy suggests that the qurra may have wanted a compromise with the Syrians that would restrict the caliph.
+Alternatively, Kennedy suggests that the qurra may have wanted a compromise with the Syrians that would have restricted the caliph.
 His argument is that the Iraqi qurra had opposed Uthman to gain more financial and political autonomy.
 They were thus willing to grant the same autonomy to the Syrians.
 In contrast, Jafri first argues that the term qurra in early sources loosely refers to two groups: The first group was the Kufan qurra who revolted against Uthman and loyally supported Ali, led by the likes of Malik al-Ashtar and Hujr ibn Adi.
 The second group was the Basran qurra and other tribesmen who conveniently advanced their claims under the cloak of Islamic priority.
 It was this second group that backed the arbitration proposal, following the tribal leaders, who then nominated as their representative Abu Musa al-Ash'ari with a known preference for Qurayshite domination.
 It was at this point that the disillusioned second group rejected the arbitration and formed the Kharijites.
-That the Kharijites consisted primarily of Basran tribesmen is also the view of the modern Islamicist Maria M. Dakake.
+That the Kharijites consisted primarily of Basran tribesmen is also the view of the modern Islamicist Maria Dakake.